bcaccinolo/game_of_life_ex/README.md

     - to calculate the new state for the cell
     - update the new state

-- the state of one cell will be the GenSenver containing as a state the value of the cell
+- 📝the state of one cell will be the GenSenver containing as a state the value of the cell

-- the Board state will be a double tuple containing GenServers. the elements in the state will be accessed with: `elem(elem(state, 1), 1)` this state is stored in an Agent.
+- 📝the Board state will be a double tuple containing GenServers. the elements in the state will be accessed with: `elem(elem(state, 1), 1)` this state is stored in an Agent.

-- 🔥create the Agent building and storing the state.
+- ✅create state builder.

-- create the agent keeping the state from (1,1) it returns a matrix 3x3, the environment
+- 🔥create the agent keeping the state from (1,1) it returns a matrix 3x3, the environment

 - create the GenServer in charge of managing one cell